-Export Station Configuration

-- With [Save] a window is opened and shows the configuration as XML.
-Select File > Safe as and safe the current configuration as XML file.

-Import Station and Modules Configuration

-Select with [Search...] the according XML file and load this with [Load].
-While loading the parameters of the EtherNet/IP coupler and the modules are loaded.
+- Deactivate setting mode - The function is not supported by the IM 053-1IP00. - Export station configuration - With [Apply] a window is opened and shows the configuration as XML.
+Select 'File → Safe as' and safe the current configuration as XML file. - Import station and modules configuration - Select with [Search...] the according XML file and load this with [Load].
+While loading the parameters of the EtherNet/IP coupler and the modules are loaded. - Import modules configuration - Select with [Search...] the according XML file and load this with [Load].

-Import Modules Configuration

-- Select with [Search...] the according XML file and load this with [Load].
 While loading only the parameters of the modules are loaded.
-The parameters of the EtherNet/IP coupler further exist.

-tion of all Modules

-Save Configura- - With [Save] the current configuration is retentive stored in the EtherNet/IP coupler.
-If the current module ID deviates from the just configured module ID after a connection establishment, the EtherNet/IP coupler does not go into RUN and shows the error on its web page.

-Delete Configuration of all Modules

-- With [Delete] the configuration in the EtherNet/IP coupler may be deleted.
+The parameters of the EtherNet/IP coupler further exist. - Save configuration of all modules - With [Apply] the current configuration is retentive stored in the EtherNet/IP coupler.
+If the current module ID deviates from the just configured module ID after a connection establishment, the EtherNet/IP coupler does not go into RUN and shows the error on its web page. - Delete configuration of all modules - With [Delete] the configuration in the EtherNet/IP coupler may be deleted.

-Please consider that a retentive saved configuration is only loaded when a scanner has set up a connection.
-Otherwise, you see the default parameters after a reboot.